jordan-romero/jordan-romero/README.md

 # Jordan T. Romero
 ###### Pronouns: she/her

-<p align="center">- 🌱 I’m currently honing my React skills and learning Node.js! 🌱 -</p>
+<p align="center">- 🌱 Always looking to learn new things.
+Currently working with Typescript and React! 🌱 -</p>

 I am a tenacious and versatile Full Stack Software Engineer with growing knowledge and practical experience in programming, applications development, coding, debugging, testing and troubleshooting.